Popular Links

 Parallels between Chapter 4 and Chapter 1

 When looking at these parallels, it is easily seen that chapter four like chapter one is an introduction.
-With chapter one we have the introduction to the vision and prophecy of the seven churches, also a description of Christ.
-Chapter four we have the introduction to the vision and prophecy of the seven seals, also with a description of Christ.
+With chapter one we have the introduction to the vision and prophecy of the seven churches.
+Chapter four we have the introduction to the vision and prophecy of the seven seals.
 So on this basis we must conclude that chapter four is an introduction to and a new vision dealing with the seven seals.

 After this - This is not a continuation of the vision from previous chapters, as we will see when coming down through verse 2.
 After seeing the events of the previous chapters, John now has a new vision which he introduces.